 Final Thoughts on Venmo Account

-Venmo is a popular mobile payment app that allows you to send and receive money instantly without incurring exorbitant fees.
+Venmo is a popular mobile payment app that allows you to send and receive money instantly in the US without incurring exorbitant fees.
 It is a fast, easy, and convenient way to pay for goods and services, and it offers a number of features that make it a great choice for both personal and business use.
 The major drawback for this platform is that you need to be in the US to create your account and must have a US bank account.

 More Information